tpinto7/Gen-1-Pokemon-Battle-Simulator/README.md

 # Pokemon Generation 1 Simulator
-An extensive replication of the generation 1 battle mechanics, with nearly 50 Pokemon and over 100 moves.
+Out of nostalgia, I recreated the wonders of Pokemon gen 1!
 The game is text and console based and is written in C#.
+Moves are chosen each turn, and players battle until their Pokemon faint.

-*NOTE: currently in progress
+Pokemon include legendaries such as Mewtwo, Mew, and Articuno, and range from the mighty Magikarp to the ghastly Gengar.
+Each Pokemon has unique features, including their type, skill set and move set.